Fonger/ts-transformer-optimize-const-enum/README.md

 })(MyEnum || (MyEnum = {}));
 ```

-which is ugly and waste a lot of bytes.
 Not only can't you take advantage of enum inlining, but it also wastes a lot of bytes.
-That's why this transform existed.
+That's the reason why this transform is made.

 # Installation